briwong/briwong.github.io/_includes/index.md

 Hi there!
 I'm a recent graduate of the [University of California, Berkeley](http://www.berkeley.edu), where I studied [Operations Research & Management Science](http://www.ieor.berkeley.edu).
-I currently work at [Ashoka's Catapult](http://www.catapultincubator.org/), an intensive five-month incubator program that aims to source and develop the world's most promising young entrepreneurs.
+I currently work at the intersection of software and analytics as an engineer at [MoneyLion](http://www.moneylion.com).

-I was born and raised in Kuala Lumpur, Malaysia, but moved to the United States for college.
-I am now based in New York City.
+I was born and raised in Kuala Lumpur, Malaysia, but moved to the US for college.
+I'm now based in New York City.

-I am a big fan of data visualization, new technologies, Crossfit, and Manchester United.
+I'm a big fan of data visualization, new technologies, Crossfit, and Manchester United.